eliasnorrby/kafka-chat-app/README.md

 Clone the repo and run `npm run quickstart`.
 This installs all dependencies and starts the development server.
 Open a few browser tabs pointing to `localhost:3000` and start chatting.

+## Disclaimer

+The 'kafka' part of the `kafka-chat-app` is not really ready.
+For now, the messages are only transmitted using websockets.